heremaps/xyz-documentation/docs/cli/add-on.md

 !!! note

-    Data Hub Schema Validation expects a GeoJSON FeatureCollection schema to validate against the uploaded data.
+    Data Hub Schema Validation expects a GeoJSON feature to validate against the uploaded data.

 #### Add/Update schema
-To set a new schema defintion or update an existing schema definition for a space using a local file or a web link:
+To set a new schema defintion or update an existing schema definition for a space using a local file or a URL:

 ```
 here xyz config YOUR_SPACE_ID --add --schema [LOCAL_FILE_PATH | SCHEMA_HTTP_URL]